tmbrody/blogAggregatorGo/README.md

-# blogAggregatorGo
+# Blog Aggregator API (blogAggregatorGo)

-An application that will be designed to monitor and present the most recent articles sourced from various blogs and news platforms.
+This backend API enables users to add and follow their favorite RSS feeds.
+Each feed's posts are stored in a PostgreSQL database, facilitating access to the most recent posts from followed feeds through various HTTP handlers.